Analysis | The Trump-Xi Trade Truce Ends March 1. What Then?

 5. What are the sticking points to a deal?

 Enforcement, intellectual-property protection and technology.
 Trump has pledged that any deal will contain “strong enforcement language,’’ yet his aides are still figuring out what that should be -- and how to get China to sign off.
 The World Trade Organization is one possible arena for policing a deal, but the U.S. administration has shown little patience for it.
-Beyond promises to buy more U.S. goods, it’s tough to see what the Chinese side will agree to, especially given their ongoing denials regarding forced technology transfers or other alleged misbehavior.
-(The widening U.S. government crackdown on Huawei Technologies Co., a Chinese telecommunications giant, underscores the challenge for officials in Beijing.)
+It’s tough to see what the Chinese side will agree to beyond promises to buy more U.S. goods, given their denials regarding forced technology transfers or other alleged misbehavior.
+(The widening U.S. government crackdown on Huawei Technologies Co., a Chinese telecommunications giant, underscores the challenge.)
+The two sides were said to remain far apart on structural reforms to China’s economy that the U.S. has requested.

 6. Why are we in a trade war?

 Trump routinely points to the large U.S. trade deficit, the difference between imports and exports, as a symbol of a declining manufacturing base and the loss of American might.
 He aims to reduce the goods-and-services gap with China, which totaled $566 billion in 2017, by both browbeating and enticing U.S. companies to import less and export more.
-He’s imposed tariffs (which act like a tax on imports) on foreign-made solar panels and washing machines shipped into the U.S., steel and aluminum from countries including allies Canada, Mexico and the European Union, and $250 billion of goods from China, including furniture and food.
-In the U.S., some business groups say Trump’s metal tariffs and retaliatory duties that came in response have hurt U.S. industry, farmers and workers.
+In addition to goods from China he’s imposed tariffs (which act like a tax on imports) on steel and aluminum from countries including allies Canada, Mexico and the European Union.

 7. Will Trump’s strategy work?

 It depends on who blinks first.
-After months of on-again-off-again talks, China agreed in principle to increase imports of U.S. agricultural products, along with energy, industrial products and services as part of a path to eliminate its U.S. Trade imbalance.
-That promise might form the basis of a preliminary agreement, though the tariffs may stay in place while the two sides work out differences in the tougher issues of intellectual property, the heavy involvement of the state in China’s economy and mechanisms for the enforcement of any deal.
-In October, Trump’s threat to abandon the North American Free Trade Agreement prompted Canada and Mexico, the two other signatories of that treaty, to agree to revisions.
+China has agreed in principle to increase imports of U.S. agricultural products, along with energy, industrial products and services as part of a path to eliminate its U.S. trade imbalance.
+That promise might form the basis of a preliminary agreement, though the tariffs may stay in place while the two sides work out differences in tougher issues such as the heavy involvement of the state in China’s economy.
+Trump’s threat to abandon the North American Free Trade Agreement prompted Canada and Mexico, the two other signatories of that treaty, to agree to revisions.
 Tariffs on metals and threatened duties on cars had the EU and Japan also looking to deal.
-Meanwhile the U.S. trade deficit widened in 2018, partly because the stronger dollar made U.S. exports pricier.

 8. What’s been the impact so far?